kblok/kblok.github.io/_posts/2020-09-24-playwright-sharp-joins-microsoft.md

 I think it's what needs to be done to take this project to the next level.
 [Aaron Stannard](https://twitter.com/Aaronontheweb) explained very well on his post [The Next Decade of .NET Open Source](https://aaronstannard.com/next-decade-dotnet/).

-First, When a .NET team needs to add a third-party tool to their toolbox, the management would think about support.
-And the final though tends to be: "I'd better use a tool from Microsoft than from a random Argentinian guy".
+First, When a .NET team needs to add a third-party tool to their toolbox, the management would think about long term support.
+The final though tends to be: "I'd better use a tool from Microsoft than from a random Argentinian guy".

 We developers also have some responsibility.
 The biggest risk for a .NET developer involved in open-source is Microsoft creating a similar project.
 And it's not Microsoft fault at all.
 But developers would pick Entity Framework over Nhibernate, the default ASP.NET DI over Windsor Castle, etc.
 I love how Microsoft embraced open-source and became a big player in the open-source community.
 But I think the .NET community has a lot to learn yet.